mattcooperdev/Wavey/README.md

 There are several items of functionality I would like to add to the Site, which will be implemented at a later date.
 These include the remaining Epic on the Kanban board of giving the User the ability to search for posts, either by keyword or by tag.
 I would also like to add messaging fucntionality between User profiles, and the ability to like and reply to comments directly on the post detail page.

 I would also like to enable a feature for site performance that the page doesn't reload when a like or comment is made on a post, taking the User back to the top of the page.
-After researching online HTMX seems to resovle this issue but it was too late in development to implement for deadline.
+After researching this, HTMX seems to resovle this issue but it was too late in development to implement for deadline.

 ## Testing

 ### Testing Strategy

 A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here](TESTING.md).
-Seperate to the functionality testing of the site, and the testing of the code, User Story tests were implemented to ensure that the acceptance criteria of the user stories listed above were met.
+Seperate to the functionality testing of the site, and the testing of the code, User Stories were used to see if the acceptance criteria was met.

 #### Testing Overview